alysiawon/School-District-Analysis/README.md

 **How does replacing the ninth-grade scores affect the following:**
 **1. Math and reading scores by grade**
-On the math and reading scores by grade DataFrames, the only difference is that Thomas High School ninth grader scores do not have a value.
+On the math and reading scores by grade DataFrames, the only difference is that Thomas High School ninth grader math and reading scores do not have a value.
 All other data from other schools and grades remain the same.

 **2. Scores by school spending**
 There is no change in the scores by school spending.